Undergraduate Research Opportunity|

 Scott Weaver (Ph.D., May 2007): The Great Plains Low-level Jet: Structure, variability mechanisms & hydroclimate impacts.
 Center for Teaching Excellence Distinguished Teaching Assistant Award, 2004-05; Research Meteorologist, NOAA Climate Prediction Center, College Park; Presidential Early Career Award for Scientists and Engineers (PECASE) 2012.

-Department of Atmospheric Sciences, National Taiwan University, Taipei (21 September 2012)
+Department of Atmospheric Sciences, National Taiwan University (NTU), Taipei (21 September 2012)

-NTU International Science Conference on Climate Change: Multidecadal and Beyond; Taida Institute for Mathematical Sciences, National Taiwan University, Taipei (17-20 September 2012)
+NTU Intl Science Conference on Climate Change; Taida Institute for Mathematical Sciences, NTU, Taipei (17-20 Sept.
+2012)

 National Monsoon Mission: Consultancy Meeting; Indian Institute of Tropical Meteorology, Pune (11-12 September 2012)